Fox Valley Technical College Students

 Wisconsin Technical College System School or University of Wisconsin

-If you are currently attending a Wisconsin Technical College System School or University of Wisconsin College and would like to reside at Gruenhagen Conference Center you can request so by contacting Debra Weiske at (920) 424-1422.
+If you are currently attending a Wisconsin Technical College System School or University of Wisconsin College and would like to reside at Gruenhagen Conference Center you can request so by contacting Leigha Moll at (920) 424-1422.

-Students lodging in Gruenhagen Conference Center reside in a double room with a roommate.
-We will assign same gender roommates, unless you not otherwise on your contract preference card (same gender roommates only.)
+Students lodging in Gruenhagen Conference Center reside in a single occupancy room, no roommate.
 Each room contains two twin beds, two dressers, two closets, two desks and bookshelves, and a microwave/refrigerator unit.